Back to Colorado

 Passed [*]

-• The amendment text does not specify what happens after the hearing, so it's unclear how the decision will affect the case.
+• The amendment text does not specify what happens after the hearing, so it's unclear how the decision will be used or who makes final decisions based on the evidence presented.

 L.002